 About Me

 I’m an applied economist with a PhD in Applied Economics from the Wharton School of the University of Pennsylvania.
-My research lies at the intersection of public policy and international development, with particular interests in political economy, land institutions, and household finance.
+My research lies at the intersection of public policy and international development, with particular interests in political economy, digital development, and household finance.